minvws/nl-covid19-coronacheck-website/_questions-scanner/en/3-hoe-werkt-het-scannen-met-de-coronacheck-scanner.md

 ---
 ## 1. Keep distance

-Press 'Start Scan’ and ask the visitor to display their test certificate, either from the CoronaCheck app or printed off as a hard copy.
-The test certificate, in the form of a QR code, can be scanned from a safe distance.
+Press 'Start Scan’ and ask the visitor to display their certificate, either from the CoronaCheck app or printed off as a hard copy.
+The certificate, in the form of a QR code, can be scanned from a safe distance.

 ## 2. Scan the QR code

-Aim your phone camera at the visitor’s test certificate and scan the QR code.
+Aim your phone camera at the visitor’s certificate and scan the QR code.

 ## 3. Green screen